RenderKit/oidn/doc/compilation.md

         make

--   You should now have `libOpenImageDenoise.so` as well as a set of example applications.
+-   You should now have `libOpenImageDenoise.so` on Linux or `libOpenImageDenoise.dylib` on macOS, and a set of example applications as well.

 Entitlements on macOS